lwcarani/py-wc/README.md

 python C:\...\GitHub\pywc\main.py %*
 ```

-So now, when I type `wc` in the command prompt, this batch file will execute, which in turn, runs my `pywc` Python script.
+So now, when I type `wc` in the command prompt, this batch file will execute, which in turn, runs the `pywc` Python script.

 ## Examples